NgNMinh/RAG-for-Vietnamese-law/README.md

 5. Optionally, apply reranking methods to enhance retrieval accuracy.

-USAGE:
+- USAGE:

-1. After uploading the DOCX files correctly as required (verify the correct file path), click RunAll to execute the project.
+1. After uploading the DOCX files correctly as required (verify the correct file path), click RunAll to execute the project (app_RAG file).

 2. Once the execution is complete, a chatbot interface will appear.